top of page

 Saving American history, one piece at a time

-Although it began with gathering items from 36th Infantry Division veterans, the collection has now expanded to include the stories of veterans from all aspects of the European theater, specifically focusing on other ground-pounders of the U.S. Army infantry, and has recently begun to delve into veterans of the Pacific war and other American conflicts of the twentieth century.
-It is my hope that I can continue to preserve the history of our veterans through these precious objects they leave behind in order that the next generation can learn from their lessons, stories, and sacrifices.
+Beginning and centering around items from 36th Infantry Division veterans, this collection and project has now expanded to include the stories of veterans from all aspects of American military history, but with a special focus on servicemen and women from my home state of Kentucky.
+It is my hope that I can continue to preserve the history of our veterans through these precious objects that they leave behind so that the next generation can learn from their lessons, stories, and sacrifices.

 -Alex